simp/simp-doc/docs/getting_started_guide/Installation_Options/ISO/ISO_Build/Building_SIMP_From_Tarball.rst

 ..
 NOTE::

-   Even though the tar files are labelled as ``CentOS``, they will work properly for ``RHEL`` systems as well.
+   Even though the tar files are labeled as ``CentOS``, they will work properly for ``RHEL`` systems as well.

 Generating The ISO